GTM Strategy for Startups: From First Customers to Scale

 Signals that you're ready to scale

 Pipeline exceeds capacity.
-Your current team is capacity-constrained — they have more qualified opportunities than they can work effectively.
-This is the clearest signal because it means you've solved the demand problem and just need more hands to capture it.
+Your team has more qualified opportunities than they can work.
+You've solved the demand problem and just need more hands.

 Ramp time is predictable.
-Your most recent hires have ramped at roughly the expected pace, which means your onboarding process and playbook are good enough to support new people.
+Recent hires have ramped at the expected pace — onboarding and playbook are good enough to support new people.

 You've identified the bottleneck.
-Scaling only works if you're adding capacity at the actual bottleneck.
-If the bottleneck is lead generation, hire SDRs or invest in marketing.
-If it's closing, hire AEs.
-If it's implementation, hire customer success.
+Add capacity at the actual constraint — lead gen, closing, or implementation.
 Scaling the wrong function wastes money and creates new bottlenecks elsewhere.

 Signals that you should NOT scale yet

 Churn is high.
-If annual gross churn exceeds 20% for SMB or 10% for mid-market/enterprise, every new customer you add is partially replacing one you lost.
-Fix retention before you scale acquisition.
+Above 20% gross for SMB or 10% for mid-market/enterprise means new customers replace lost ones.
+Fix retention before scaling acquisition.

 You don't know why you're winning.
-If you can't clearly articulate what differentiates you from competitors, why customers choose you, and what your ideal customer profile looks like, you're not ready to hand the selling process to someone else.
-You're still in the discovery phase.
+If you can't articulate differentiation and ideal-customer fit, you're not ready to hand selling to someone else.

 Your first sales hire hasn't worked.
-If your first one or two hires failed, don't assume the third will magically succeed.
-Diagnose why.
-Was it the hire?
-The process?
-The market?
-The product?
-Fix the root cause before adding headcount.
+Don't assume the third will magically succeed.
+Diagnose root cause — hire, process, market, or product — before adding headcount.

 Runway is tight.
-Scaling typically requires 12–18 months of runway to see returns.
-If you have 6 months of runway, scaling is a bet you can't afford to lose.
+Scaling typically needs 12–18 months to pay off.
+With 6 months left, it's a bet you can't afford to lose.

 The staging approach to scaling